Signs You’re Losing Muscle on a GLP-1

 Can the scale tell me if I’m losing muscle?+

-No. A scale measures total weight, not whether it’s muscle, fat, or water.
-In a body-composition analysis of the STEP 1 trial, about 40% of the weight lost was lean body mass, which includes muscle — and the scale couldn’t show any of it.
+No. A scale measures total weight, not whether it’s muscle, fat, or water. across 22 randomised trials, lean mass accounted for roughly a quarter of the weight lost, which includes muscle — and the scale couldn’t show any of it.
 Tracking your strength is a far better home signal.

 When should I talk to my provider about muscle loss or weakness?+